 When should you go on a new england road trip?

 I’m going to say that SUPER annoying thing we all hate and say…it depends!
-A road trip to New England can vary depending on the weather.
+Road trips in New England can vary depending on the weather.
 Let’s break it down by season:

 |Winter||-Less crowded |